sarsky/Mozzie/docs/source/PixhawkSetup.rst

 ..
 Note::
-  For ease of configuration we have a pre-configured parameter file for the Pixhawk that should get the airframe airborne with some basic tuning.
+  For ease of configuration, we have a pre-configured parameter file for the Pixhawk that should get the airframe airborne with some basic tuning.
   The Mozzie parameter file is dependent on a similar propulsion setup and airframe layout, and should always be tuned for each aircraft separately.

 ..
 Tip::
-  If a custom propulsion setup is used we recommend that the quad components have a lift to weight ratio of over 1.7 (so 2.5kg MTOW should have around 4.2kg lift).
+  If a custom propulsion setup is used, we recommend that the quad components have a lift to weight ratio of over 1.7 (so 2.5kg MTOW should have around 4.2kg lift).

 Ground Control Software GCS